rmacas/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 Analysing data from the most sensitive instrument in the world to search for exploding stars.
 Interested in astrophysics and multi-messenger astronomy enabled by gravitational waves.
-PhD student in Gravitational Physics at Cardiff University.
+Postdoc on gravitational-wave data analysis at the University of Portsmouth.
 Member of LIGO.